trizzle21/Focusly/README.md

 ```
 will initialize and run the server.
 I personally use nodemon (it makes everything waaay easier)

-Requires a ClientSecret.js or ClientSecretLocal.js file in order work.
+Requires a ClientSecret.js or ClientSecretsLocal.js file in order work.

-ClientSecret.js looks like the following:
+ClientSecret.js looks like the following where client_id and client_secret is generated from https://developer.spotify.com/

 module.exports = { client_id: "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",